GogglerTom/gpt-example-src-code/README.md

-# gpt-example-src-code
-An Example of GPT
+# An Example of GPT

 ### utils/ad-utils.js
 This file contains the integration code that communicates with GPT.